 The first part of the survey asks about the coordinators' perspective, whether they had any interactions, in writing or by telephone, with the patient prior to their participation in the procedure.
 This also included whether the patient was adequately prepared (with respect to their role and understanding of the procedure) as well as the areas where patient input was sought.
 Terminology used in the survey was consistent with terms used and understood by all coordinators.
-EMA colleagues responsible for specific scientific advice requests, referred to as procedure (Day 40 for written procedures or Day 70 for procedures where a meeting was held).
+EMA colleagues responsible for specific scientific advice requests, referred to as procedure coordinators, were sent a survey at completion of each procedure (Day 40 for written procedures or Day 70 for procedures where a meeting was held).